RodrigoMedeirosRS/CsharpSQLite/Readme.md

 ## Source Installation

-SQLite-net is all contained into System.Data.SQLite project, to install it into your project you need only copy all files into System.Data.SQLite folder, include System.Data.SQLite.csproj to your solution file and into your project add reference to ystem.Data.SQLite.csproj file.
+SQLite-net is all contained into System.Data.SQLite project, to install it into your project you need only copy all files into System.Data.SQLite.NetStandard folder, include System.Data.SQLite.csproj to your solution file and into your project add reference to ystem.Data.SQLite.csproj file.

 ## Please Contribute!